Sussex-Invisibles/AmellieAnalysis/scripts/README.md

 Requires three input arguments:
 1. An AMELLIE simulation ROOT file, where the simulation saved all tracking information
-2. The fibre which was simulated
+2. The fibre that was fired.
 3. The string "MC" or "raw" to describe the type of root file being used.

 #### getRegions.cpp